Careers

 Confront Failure

-1. Explore What You Would Think İf This Situation Had Happened To Someone Else
+1. Explore What You Would Think İf This Situation had Happened to Someone else

-You might discover that when you look at the situation this way, it does not seem as bad.
+You might discover that when you look at the situation this way, it does not seem as negative.
 Think about others you know who have failed at something in the past, but have maintained their self-confidence.

-2. Determine What You Could Have Done Differently
+2. Determine What You Could have Done Differently

 If you find that there was nothing you could have done differently, then nothing could have prevented the failure.
 You might also find that although you could have done some things differently, there is no way you could have known that at the time.
 Use that information to prevent failure in the future.

-3. Explore Ways To Learn From Mistakes By Analyzing The Negatives And Positives From The Experience
+3. Explore Ways to Learn from Mistakes by Analyzing the Negatives and Positives from the Experience

-4. Think Positively By İdentifying Your Strengths And Focusing On Them
+4. Think Positively by İdentifying Your Strengths and Focusing on Them

 Do not let your failure define who you are as a person.
 In some cases, it may be difficult to find positives about yourself, especially during very challenging personal situations.
 However, if you look hard enough, you will find at least one strength.